evenator/coursera-getting-and-cleaning-data/CodeBook.md

 The columns of the tidy dataset are as follows:

-- 'subject' - Integer index referring to the test subject
+- subject - Integer index referring to the test subject
-- 'activity' - Description of the activity performed
+- activity - Description of the activity performed
 - tBodyAcc.[mean/std].[XYZ] - Mean over all [means/standard deviations] of the
     [XYZ] component of body acceleration in the group.
 - tGravityAcc.[mean/std].[XYZ] - Mean over all [means/standard deviations] of